• Rash icon insinuating that Lavengel treats, soothes, and heals rashes and dermatitis

 Acral lick dermatitis, more commonly known as a lick granuloma, develops from constant licking and chewing at the same area.
 They are especially common on paws, legs, and tails.

-The licking and chewing start due to an itch or discomfort, and the constant attention causes damage that can lead to infection or scarring.
+The licking and chewing start due to an itch or discomfort, and the constant attention causes damage that can lead to a superficial or deep bacterial infection or scarring.
 Sometimes, the licking is less about a physical itch and more of a compulsive habit.

 Either way, for lick granulomas to go away, the licking must stop.
 A cone and/or bandage wrap with a soothing topical applied (i.e., Lavengel®) along with anti-pruritic (itching) medications may be necessary to prevent further damage, provide comfort, and allow for the skin to heal.